 Quality guidelines and standards for preCICE adapters and related tools

-v0.1, published on September 23, 2024
+v0.2, published on December 9, 2024

 Are you developing a preCICE adapter or related tool?
-Follow these guidelines to make your adapter easier to publish, easier to integrate it with the rest of the preCICE ecosystem, and more useful for the community.
+Follow these guidelines to make your adapter easier to publish, easier to integrate with the rest of the preCICE ecosystem, and more useful for the community.

-We also differentiate here between adapters and application cases: for example, we consider the “Nutils adapter” to be a collection of application cases instead of an adapter.
+We differentiate between adapters and application cases: For example, we consider the “Nutils adapter” to be a collection of application cases instead of an adapter.
 An adapter can be a stand-alone software project, but can also be a class, a patch, or something else with significant scholarly effort compared to the uncoupled solver.
 Other tools that interact with the preCICE API or configuration files can also be considered here, on a case-by-case basis.

 Metadata